• Feb 21, 2025

 Best time to visit: October to March

-Things to do: Visit Dilwara Jian Temples, Boat on Bakki Lake, Explore caves, and trek
+Things to do: Visit Dilwara Jain Temples, Boat on Nakki Lake, Explore caves, and trek

 9. Panchgani, Maharashtra